Alexander-0x80/violet-vm/readme.md

 =========

 > Toy virtual machine with 3 registers and 3 commands . it has no practical use, just plain fun .
+If you wish to hack on virtual machines , this is a simple starting point .

 ### Build :
     $ cmake CMakeLists.txt && make